-In 1862, the family moved to Nebraska and then later, to Osage City, Kansas.
+In 1862, the family moved to Nebraska and then, later, to Osage City, Kansas.
 Webb traveled west in 1871, becoming a buffalo hunter and then a surveyor in Colorado.
-He then drifted from Deadwood, South Dakota to Cheyenne, Wyoming, to Dodge City, Kansas.
+He then drifted from Deadwood, South Dakota, to Cheyenne, Wyoming, to Dodge City, Kansas.

-In September of 1878, southwest Kansas settlers were fearful and restless as word came that Cheyenne Chief Dull Knife and his band had fled from their reservation in Oklahoma and were headed to their home in the Black Hills.
+In September 1878, southwest Kansas settlers were fearful and restless as word came that Cheyenne Chief Dull Knife and his band had fled from their reservation in Oklahoma and were headed to their home in the Black Hills.
 Exaggerated reports of killing and thievery committed by the Cheyenne on their journey began to be told in Dodge City.
-The bulk of the soldiers at nearby Fort Dodge were sent out to corral the Indians, leaving only about nineteen troops to protect the area.
+The bulk of the soldiers at nearby Fort Dodge was sent out to corral the Indians, leaving only about nineteen troops to protect the area.
 Unnecessarily frightened for their lives, Dodge City citizens wired the governor requesting arms and ammunition.

 In 1880, Webb accepted the position of Las Vegas City Marshal.
 In that capacity, he soon joined the Dodge City Gang led by Justice of the Peace Hyman Neill, known as “Hoodoo Brown.”
 The Dodge City Gang was firmly in control of a criminal cartel bent on thumbing their noses at the law.
 For two years, the members of the Dodge City Gang participated in several stagecoach and train robberies, organized cattle rustling, and were said to have been responsible for multiple murders and lynchings.